l-suzuki/form-validation-problem/README.md

 ## Reflections

-I wanted to keep this exercise to a reasonable time frame, however, to get my App up to the standard you see here I had to go beyond the recommended 2 hour time frame.
+I really enjoyed solving this problem!
+I think I kept the exercise within a reasonable time frame, however, to get my App up to the standard you see here I did overstep the recommended 2 hour time frame.
 This is partly due to the fact that I took on the challenge of migrating the vanilla HTML site to ReactJS, and the effort I put into writing tests.
-I was also having fun solving the problem and playing around with different styling options!

 If I had more time, I would dedicate it to fulfilling more of Springload's accessibility criteria, as I'd love to develop my skills in this area.